| HOMEFRONT:

 organization created to gather, preserve and present stories of people

-the Midwest and Germany or Austria who encountered each other
+from the Midwest and Germany or Austria who encountered each other

 during World War II.
 The Bus-eum is a traveling exhibit which contains